adgayle/aws-saa-study-guide/saa.md

 * Super cheap
 * Retrieval time of 12 hours

+## Athena
+Interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Simply point to your data in Amazon S3, define the schema, and start querying using standard SQL.
+* Serverless
+* Process unstructured, semi-structured and unstructured data
+    * CSV, JSON, Avro, Apache Parquet and Apache ORC
+* Integrates with QuickSight for visualization
+* Best for when data is in S3 and you do not want to manage infrastructure

+## Glue
+Serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development
+* Supports data in other services e.g. Aurora, RDS MySQL, RDS Oracle, RDS PostgreSQL, RDS SQL Server, RedShift, DynamoDB and S3

 ## Storage Gateway
 Connects an on-premises software appliance (Virtual Machine supporting VMware ESXi or Microsoft Hyper-V) with cloud-based storage.
 * Gateway type